 - All applicants to this program must be literally homeless, coming from an OHS-recognized shelter or other place not designed for human habitation (car, park, hotel/motel, street etc.) No “doubled up” or “house-to-house” applications will be considered.

 ALICIA’S HOUSE (Dignity II)

 - Sixteen (16) housing units for individual women or women with children

 - Transitional housing program servicing women (and their children) who have experienced domestic violence.
 Services focus on transitioning to permanent housing, healing due to trauma, and moving toward self-sufficiency.

 - Applicants may be residing in a shelter, safe haven, or other places not designed for permanent human habitation, as well as an unfit, unstable and temporary living situation including “doubled up” or “house to house” with friends and/or relatives.

 BETTER OPTIONS FOR SELF-SUFFICIENCY – BOSS (Dignity III)

 - Eight (8) housing units for single mothers and their children

-- 12-18 month transitional housing program designed for single mothers with a recent history of addiction.
+- Transitional housing program designed for single mothers with a recent history of addiction.
 Services focus on transitioning to permanent housing, assistance with maintaining sobriety, and moving toward self-sufficiency.